tacodeDev/dev-starter/content/tezos_starter_04.md

 ## 4.3 NFT Transfer Contract
 In this section we will create a very simple contract that can transfer an FA2 token, to be specific an NFT.
+### FA2 Token Standard
+You might have heard of the ERC-20 token standard on Ethereum.
+FA2 is a token standard on Tezos.
+A token standard helps to standardize the important features of tokens, like functionality and permissions.
+This allows us to create common interface standards so that developers can easily build applications that interact with tokens like wallets, exchanges, or games.
+FA2 entrypoints
+An FA2 compliant token must have the following Michelson entrypoints: transfer, balance_of, update_operators.

+**Transfer**
+The Transfer entrypoint transfers tokens between owners.

+**Balance of**
+The Balance_of entrypoint gets the balance of multiple account/token pairs.

+**Update_operators**
+Adds or removes token operators for the specified token owners and token IDs.
+An operator is a Tezos address that originates token transfer operation on behalf of the owner, while the owner is a Tezos address which can hold tokens.

+### FA2 NFT Transfer Contract
+Now that you know what the FA2 token standard is, we can create a contract that can transfer FA2 tokens.

 **FA2 transfer entrypoint**
 Our contract needs to transfer the NFT.
 The NFT we create works with the FA2 token standard.
 This means that we can transfer our NFT with the transfer entrypoint.
-You already know about the FA2 entrypoints from our previous chapters.

 You can find a description for the LIGO FA2 implementation of the transfer entrypoint on [Tezos’ GitLab](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/implementing-fa2.md).
 This is what we are going to use here.